wsmxcz/FockVMC/README.md

 # FockVMC

-FockVMC is a compact research codebase for Fock-space variational Monte Carlo.
+FockVMC is a research codebase for Fock-space variational Monte Carlo, currently tailored for molecular electronic structure Hamiltonians.

+Please note that this is an experimental codebase under active development, subject to frequent refactoring and breaking changes.

-## Install and run
+## Install

 Python 3.12+ and a C++20 compiler are required.